North Australian Satellite Validation Facility

 In Development

-Various instruments are currently in development, including lighning detector, sky camera and total column atmospheric water vapour sensor.
+Various instruments are currently in development, including surface temperature sensor, lightning detector, solar induced fluorescence spectrometer, sky camera and total column atmospheric water vapour sensor.

 Communication